OSR: Orchestra Statistical ReportRelated Links

-The Orchestra Statistical Report (OSR) is the largest and most comprehensive orchestra data set in the United States.
-Since 1950, the League has collected data for this report from orchestras of all sizes.
-Only League members have the opportunity to contribute to – and use – this unique resource.
+The League has been collecting data from the orchestral field since 1946, and its Orchestra Statistical Report (OSR) is the largest and most comprehensive orchestra data set in the United States.
+Only League members have the opportunity to contribute to – and use – this unique resource, which many rely on for planning, fundraising, management, and case making.